jh-song-en/AMMD_DB/README.md

     Click the + button to create the new user.
     Insert ID, Password and select the user's permission.
     Click confirm to add the user.
-(At this step, the user is not generated yet) Press Save and Restart the confirm every change.
+(At this step, the user is not generated yet) Press Save and Restart to confirm every change.

 ### User update
 ![image](https://user-images.githubusercontent.com/72897259/146768825-0775facf-14c4-45b2-b0da-c1b461d44850.png)